OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### Object Serialization

 An object and its data can be represented as a sequence of bytes.
 In Java, this is possible using object serialization <sup>[1]</sup>.
 Serialization is not secure by default and is just a binary format or representation that can be used to store data locally as .ser file.
 It is possible to encrypt and sign/HMAC serialized data as long as the keys are stored safely.
+Note that, when classes are changed, the `ObjectInputStream` will not be able to create objects from older .ser files.
 The example below shows how to create a `Serializable` class by implementing the `Serializable` interface.

 ```java
 import java.io.Serializable;